tjoyner/ofvioletsandlicorice/chapter23.md

 She looked down, touched the chain with her thumb and index finger.

 "I'll tell you why," Daniel continued, "for stubbornness, not feelings.
-And if there were feelings, it was less than your need to be stubborn.
+And if there were feelings, they were less than your need to be stubborn.
 With yourself, with others."

 She stopped playing with the chain, reached out her hand, looking for his.